 The State Theatre & Bijou by the Bay

 The State Theatre and Bijou by the Bay have made a commitment to accessibility, from parking and entrances to seating and restrooms.
 They also offer infrared sound amplification, Contacta Infoloop for telecoil hearing aids, and Sony Access Glasses, which allow moviegoers to see closed caption text superimposed onto the screen.
 View additional information about accessibility at both theaters.
-(Please note: As of July 15, the State Theatre is still closed in response to COVID-19.)

 The Village at Grand Traverse Commons